sentclose/sentc-docs/docs/guide/e2ee/user.md

 :::: tabs#p
 @tab Javascript

-The javascript sdk will always automatically check the jwt before each request and refresh the jwt if needed.
+The JavaScript sdk will always automatically check the jwt before each request and refresh the jwt if needed.

 @tab Flutter
-The javascript sdk will always automatically check the jwt before each request and refresh the jwt if needed.
+The Flutter sdk will always automatically check the jwt before each request and refresh the jwt if needed.

 @tab Rust
 If a function returned this error: SentcError::JwtExpired then